|Academic Term||Summer A-Term|

 The housing was selected primarily because it is donated free by the local government, which helps keep the program cost down.
 In addition to the simple cost equation, it is located conveniently in town and near to grocery stores and other businesses, but away from the tourist-dominated coastal area.
 It is a short 10 minute drive to the excavation site.
 It has also been used by this program and archaeologists in previous years and served them well.
 It can also be noted that these accommodations and their location are on the “luxurious” side of things when it comes to archaeological field projects.

 We will eat almost all meals as a group.
-All meals during the week will be provided to the program free of charge by local hotels and restaurants.
+All meals during the week will be provided by local authorities or business free of charge.
 Students may be responsible for a small number of meals on the weekends during day-trips.

 12 UW Credits

 Students will participate in archaeological fieldwork for four weeks.
-During this course, you will learn various archaeological excavation techniques, including stratigraphy, profile plan drawing, field photography, total station mapping, and recording.
-You will also learn the techniques of archaeological survey (i.e., systematically walking through the countryside while collecting and recording traces of past human behavior using GPS equipment).
-Throughout the course, students will learn basic procedures for cleaning, processing, labeling, and recording artifacts collected in the field.
+During this course, students will learn various archaeological excavation techniques, including stratigraphy, profile plan drawing, field photography, total station mapping, and recording.
+They will also learn the techniques of archaeological survey (i.e., systematically walking through the countryside while collecting and recording traces of past human behavior using GPS equipment).
+In addition, students will learn basic procedures for cleaning, identifying, labeling, and recording artifacts collected in the field.
 Students will be evaluated based on the overall participation in the project, their performance at various field and laboratory tasks and the completion of a field diary.

 Program fees will be posted to your MyUW student account and can be paid the same way that you pay tuition and other fees.
 Check your MyUW Account periodically for due dates.